som-dev/fixprinter/README.md

   -h, --help            show this help message and exit -f FILENAME, --filename FILENAME
-                        a file containing fix messages to display --stdin               a file containing fix messages to display --spec SPEC           loads the provided XML specification (presumably from the quickfix library) WARNING!
+                        a file containing fix messages to display --stdin               read lines from stdin instead of a file --spec SPEC           loads the provided XML specification (presumably from the quickfix library) WARNING!
 The output will be fairly useless without a spec